delk73/cw-makerspace-action-plan/README.md

 ---

-## 🌱 Mission & Ethos
+## Mission & Ethos
 To establish a **community-driven fabrication and learning space** that integrates technical skill-building, art, and systems thinking.
-Our guiding values remain: total accessibility, transparency, safety, and local partnership — caring equally for people, tools, and the shared space.
+Our guiding values remain: total accessibility, transparency, safety, and local partnership — caring for people, tools, and the shared space.

 ---